 - Gilt funds- These funds invest in gilt bonds.
 Gilt bonds are issued by a certain national government.
 These funds are the safest once as they invest in government securities.
 These government securities carry practically no risk of default and, hence, are called risk-free gilt-edged instruments.

 - Index Funds- These are passive funds i.e. these funds mimic the market index in their portfolio.
 For example NIFTY is an index of 50 stocks, a nifty index fund would invest in the same 50 stocks and in the same proportion of the index.
 These funds have the lowest expense ratio.

-- Sector specific- These funds invest in equity stocks from a particular sector.
-For example a FMCG fund would invest in FMCG stocks.
-In India there are IT funds, infra sector funds, FMCG funds, etc. These funds carry the maximum amount of risk as they invest in one single sector and if the sector is not performing or hit by crisis the overall net worth of investors might just fall down.
+- Sector-specific- These funds invest in equity stocks from a particular sector.
+For example, an FMCG fund would invest in FMCG stocks.
+In India, there are IT funds, infra sector funds, FMCG funds, etc. These funds carry the maximum amount of risk as they invest in one single sector and if the sector is not performing or hit by the crisis the overall net worth of investors might just fall down.

 - Mid Cap/ Small Cap funds- These funds invest in mid cap and small cap stocks.
 One should consider investing in these funds for diversification purpose and the investment motive should be long term.

 - International Equity funds- As the name suggests these funds invest in international equities.
 This is beneficial to individual investors who cannot invest directly in equity stocks of some other nation.
 I will soon be coming up with a detailed post on this topic.